simavramadan/filtering-images-idea/README.md

+#filtering-images
-#its personal training project for fundamentals of html-css-js
+its personal training project for fundamentals of html-css-js